 1Access to settings will require you to meet the ‘fit person’ criteria, in your country, to work with children.
 You and your setting are responsible for ensuring you meet these requirements, not the OU.

-- Access to the module study materials via the module website
+- module study materials

-- One printed reader Learning and Teaching Around the World: Comparative and International Studies in Primary Education edited by Kimberly Safford and Liz Chamberlain
+You'll also be provided with a printed reader Learning and Teaching Around the World: Comparative and International Studies in Primary Education edited by Kimberly Safford and Liz Chamberlain

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.